department-of-veterans-affairs/vagov-content/pages/change-address.md

 Some of our departments keep your contact information updated in their own separate records.
 If you use any of the VA benefits or services listed below, you’ll need to contact the department that handles those benefits directly to update your information.

-## Contact these departments directly to update your information
+<h3>Contact these departments directly to update your information</h3>

 <strong>For education benefits:</strong> Call 1-888-GIBILL-1 (1-888-442-4551), Monday through Friday, 7:00 a.m. to 6:00 p.m.
 CT.